Princess Victoria Melita of Saxe-Coburg and Gotha: British arms

 As a male-line grandchild of the British monarch, Victoria Melita bore the royal arms, with an inescutcheon for Saxony, the whole differenced by a label of five points argent, the outer pair bearing hearts gules, the inner pair anchors azure, and the central point a cross gules.
 In 1917, the inescutcheon was dropped by royal warrant.
-Her arms from that point on are duplicated in the arms of Princess Alexandra, The Honourable Lady Ogilvy.
+Her arms from that point on are duplicated in the arms of her grandniece, Princess Alexandra, The Honourable Lady Ogilvy.